Snyper1701/Chellenge-test/README.md

+# DO NOT USE THIS!!
+THIS IS FOR TESTING PURPOSES AND SHOULD NOT BE USED IN A PRODUCTIVE ENVIRONMENT

 # Data-to-Model Workflow
 This repository will serve as a template for the `CWL` workflow and tools required to set up a `data-to-model` challenge infrastructure.